-$ \Delta $ is called the {\sl root system\/} of $ \fg \, $, and for each root $ \alpha $ we call $ \fg_\alpha $ its {\sl root space}.
+Now $ \Delta $ is called the {\sl root system\/} of $ \fg \, $, and for each root $ \alpha $ we call $ \fg_\alpha $ its {\sl root space}.
 Moreover, every non-zero vector in a root space is called {\sl root vector}.

-In the present case, every root space is one dimensional, so any root vector forms a basis of its own root space.
+Note that every root space is one dimensional, so any root vector forms a basis of its own root space.
 Then any $ \KK $--basis of $ \fh $ together with any choice of a root vector for each root will provide a $ \KK $--basis of $ \, \fg = D(2,1;a) \, $.